kodizhuk/voltmeter/README.md

 Some of the changes on the PCB should be added because I needed to measure nagative voltages for my power supply.

 ## Schematic
-The PCB is created in KiKad
+PCB is created using KiKad software
 ![](./photo/schematic.png)
 ![](./photo/pcb.png)